My Photo

 about

-• Steve Carter oversees the kids + students + college ministries at Mars Hill.
-He works with a great team of staff and volunteers who are committed to helping students live the best kinds of lives for God.
-Steve lives with his wife Sarah, their son Emerson and their dog Fenway in Grand Rapids, Michigan.
+• steve carter is an associate teaching pastor who now oversees the rockharbor fullerton campus. he works with a great team of staff and volunteers who are committed to helping this young community become an actual family. steve lives with his wife sarah, their son emerson and their dog fenway in fullerton, california.

 « ciy believe - holland | Main | headspace... »